 3. Save a Down Payment

-If saving up to pay the total price of a house in cash isn’t reasonable for your family’s timeline, at least save for a down payment of 20% or more.
+If saving up to pay cash for the total price of a house isn’t reasonable for your family’s timeline, at least save for a down payment of 20% or more.
 Then you won’t have to pay for private mortgage insurance (PMI), which protects the mortgage company in case you can’t make your payments and end up in foreclosure.
-PMI usually costs 1% of the total loan value and is added to your monthly payment.
+PMI usually costs 1% of the total loan amount, and you’ll be charged that 1% every year.
+So it can really add a lot to your monthly mortgage payment.

-- FHA Loans: You may be able to get an FHA mortgage with as little as 3.5% down, but you have to pay PMI for the life of the loan—that’s thousands of dollars that won’t go toward paying off your mortgage.
+FHA Loans: You may be able to get an FHA mortgage with as little as 3.5% down, but you have to pay a mortgage insurance premium (similar to PMI) for the life of the loan.
+That’s thousands of dollars that won’t go toward paying off your mortgage.

-I only recommend a 15-year, fixed-rate conventional mortgage with a 20% down payment, and here are the reasons why:
+I only recommend a 15-year, fixed-rate conventional mortgage with a 20% down payment.
+Here are the reasons why: